 The practice of auditing and accounting is fundamentally tied to data and our ability to analyze it.
 Whether the data resides in spreadsheets or databases, text documents or public web sites, we can use it to gain valuable insights into the financial performance of a business.
-You may also hear popular terms like data science, big data, machine learning, and advanced analytics and wonder what they mean for a career in industry or professional services.
+You may also hear popular terms like data science, big data, and advanced analytics and wonder what they mean for a career in industry or professional services.
 This course provides concepts and tools for making sense of data and performing data analysis.
 From simple calculations to sophisticated statistical models, data analysis calls for asking the right questions; acquiring, transforming, and analyzing data; and effective presentation of results.
-In the first half of the course, we introduce concepts in data management and analytics and three essential tools: spreadsheets, substantive testing, risk assessment, and data governance for the audit.
-In the second half of the course, we survey advanced topics such as machine learning and the eXtensible Business Reporting Language (XBRL) and discuss the impact of analytics in industry and on the audit profession.
-The course concludes with a final project in which students will demonstrate end-to-end data analysis skills.
+We introduce concepts in data management and analysis, review the use of spreadsheets and SQL (Structured Query), and introduce tools for visual analytics and statistical programming.
+We discuss how to apply these skills to business and audit areas such as internal controls, substantive testing, risk assessment, and data governance.
+In addition, we survey topics such as machine learning and XBRL (eXtensible Business Reporting Language) and consider the impact of analytics in industry and on the audit profession.
+The course concludes with a final project to demonstrate end-to-end data analysis skills.